 The “verifiable experience” requirement will be satisfied “if the appraiser makes a declaration in the appraisal that, because of the appraiser’s background, experience, education, and membership in professional associations, the appraiser is qualified to make appraisals of the type of property being valued.”
 (Internal Revenue Bulletin 2006-46).
 The declaration AND its validity are taken into account.

 This information is further explained and declared in more detail under Internal Revenue Code Section 170(f)(11)(E)(ii).
 Auction houses, Estate Sale companies, and galleries have come under scrutiny about their potentially biased appraisal services, Estate of Kollsman v.
 Commissioner (T.C.
 Memo.
 2017-40).
 We are not an auction house or a gallery.
-Effective January 1st, 2018 the Personal Property Appraiser Qualification Criteria was released new guidance raising the bar for potential personal property appraisers.
+Effective January 1st, 2018 the Personal Property Appraiser Qualification Criteria released new guidance raising the bar for potential personal property appraisers.

 Art of Estates’ has been managing estates in the Midwest region for nearly a decade.
 Once the owner started appraising full-time, locations were expanded from Kansas, then into Indiana, Colorado, Missouri, Nebraska and now with plans for Illinois and Oklahoma with his expansive experience, accreditations, leadership, and overall network of relationships.
 We have even performed our services for clients outside of these areas.

-Probate: Court procedure by which a will is proved to be valid or invalid, though in current usage this term has been expanded to generally include all matters and proceedings pertaining to administration of estates, guardianships, etc.
+Probate: Court procedure by which a will is proved to be valid or invalid, though in current usage this term has been expanded to generally include all matters and proceedings pertaining to the administration of estates, guardianships, etc.

 Administrator: A person legally appointed to manage and dispose of the estate of an intestate, deceased person, debtor, or other individual, or of an insolvent company.